-Number of units for Extremely Low-Income households was calculated by assuming half of the allocation for Very Low-income households.
+1 Number of units for Extremely Low-Income households was calculated by assuming half of the allocation for Very Low-income households.

-- The General Plan Densities Map's base densities can be achieved while meeting the requirements of other residential development standards, including setbacks, unit size, parking requirements, and open space, indicating that residential development regulations are not considered a constraint to the provision of housing. - Without considering density bonuses (to be revised in accordance with recent density bonus law), existing policies allow residential densities ranging from 20 units per acre in the eastern neighborhoods to 85 units per acre in the Powell/Christie core, therefore accommodating higher density development typically required to develop affordable housing. - If a public benefit can be demonstrated, the City offers bonuses for floor area ratio (FAR), height, and/or residential density.
-Qualifying community benefits include open space, public improvements, utility undergrounding, zero net energy, small businesses, and "flexible community benefits" such as universal design features beyond those required by applicable building codes, with special emphasis on additional family-friendly (larger) units. - Emeryville's zoning permit process is generally less time consuming than that of many East Bay cities, with no design or historical review boards.
-Analysis associated with CEQA can prolong project review, but many projects are eligible for urban infill exemption.
-However conditional use permits (CUP), depending on complexity, can add to the cost and processing timeline. - Emeryville is subject to the SB 35 streamlined ministerial approval process for proposed developments with at least 50 percent affordability, and to comply, will establish a written policy or procedure and other guidance as appropriate to promote the streamlining approval process and standards for eligible projects. - The City collects three development impact fees: Affordable Housing, Parking and Recreation Facilities, and Transportation Facilities.
+- on complexity, can add to the cost and processing timeline. - Emeryville is subject to the SB 35 streamlined ministerial approval process for proposed developments with at least 50 percent affordability, and to comply, will establish a written policy or procedure and other guidance as appropriate to promote the streamlining approval process and standards for eligible projects. - The City collects three development impact fees: Affordable Housing, Parking Recreation Facilities. and Transportation Facilities.
 The affordable housing impact fee has a significant impact on rental projects, although school facilities development fees are waived for developments that provide affordable housing set-aside units.
-Additionally, to relieve any undue burden on developers who are required to provide moderate-income set-aside units under the Affordable Housing Set-Aside Program, the City of Emeryville may subsidize the cost of any traffic fees, building fees, and other City fees applicable to the set-aside units. - The City has an inclusionary housing ordinance for which it offers a number of options to mitigate potential hardships in compliance.
+Additionally, to relieve any undue burden on developers who are required to provide moderateincome set-aside units under the Affordable Housing Set-Aside Program, the City of Emeryville may subsidize the cost of any traffic fees, building fees, and other City fees applicable to the set-aside units. - The City has an inclusionary housing ordinance for which it offers a number of options to mitigate potential hardships in compliance.
 The City also has a short-term rental ordinance.
 These are not considered a constraint on housing, but have helped the City address critical housing needs.

-1.3.3 Section 4.3 Environmental Considerations
+1.3.3 SECTION 4.3 ENVIRONMENTAL CONSIDERATIONS